pvcraven/arcade_book/source/chapters/11a_for_loops/for_loops.rst

     print("Done")

 Did you guess right?
-We still get three a's, but now we get nine b's.
-The inside ``for`` loop is run three times.
+We still get three a's, but now we get *nine* b's.
+For each a, we get three b's.
+The outside ``for`` loop causes the inside code to be run three times.
+The inside ``for`` loop causes its code to be run three times, so three times three is a total of nine times to run the innermost code.

 Complicated?
 Not really.
 You've already *lived* a loop like this.
 This is how a clock works.
-The 1-12 hour is the outside loop, and the 0-59 minute is the inside loop.
+The 1-12 hour is the *outside* loop, and the 0-59 minute is the *inside* loop.
+Try this next example and see now it prints all the times between 1:00 and 12:59.
-Later on in :ref:`clock-example` we'll show how to format the output and make it look good.
+(Later on in :ref:`clock-example` we'll show how to format the output and make it look good.)

 .. code-block:: python
     :linenos: